Skip to product information

 A sacred procession, frozen in Nishijin silk.
 Woven under moonlight, once.

-The Matsuri-Yatai is a vintage Japanese Nishijin silk Obi tapestry — a full ceremonial Obi, woven in Kyoto on a traditional Nishijin (西陣) loom and now mounted by Renaras as a permanent work of hanging art, the form its craft has always deserved.
-The ground is worked in Kirameki (煌めき) — the shimmer technique: a Nishijin method in which ultra-fine haku metallic foil thread is woven through the silk ground at intervals so precise that the surface is transformed into something that is not quite solid and not quite light, a silk that catches and releases illumination as you move past it, as if the fabric itself were breathing.
-Kirameki is among the most technically demanding effects in the Nishijin vocabulary — the foil thread is orders of magnitude finer than standard metallic thread, requiring the weaver to maintain absolute consistency of tension across hundreds of passes to prevent the foil from tearing or bunching — and the result is a ground that looks, under certain light, exactly like a landscape seen through falling snow or the surface of still water under a full moon.
+The Matsuri-Yatai is mounted from a Japanese ceremonial silk obi woven in Kyoto on a traditional Nishijin (西陣) loom.
+The ground is worked in Kirameki (煌めき) — the shimmer technique, in which ultra-fine haku metallic foil thread is woven through the silk ground at intervals so precise that the surface is transformed into something not quite solid and not quite light, a silk that catches and releases illumination as you move past it as if the fabric itself were breathing.
+Kirameki is among the most technically demanding effects in the Nishijin vocabulary — the foil thread is orders of magnitude finer than standard metallic thread, requiring absolute consistency of tension across hundreds of passes.
 Against this ground the composition unfolds: a Yatai (山車), the great multi-tiered sacred festival float of Japanese Matsuri ceremony, rises from a landscape of soft Botan peonies and Sumi-e (墨絵) ink-wash mountains receding in the mist, the whole scene rendered in pale pastels and metallic accents that seem to shift between day and night depending on how the light falls.
-The Yatai is the centrepiece of the great shrine festivals — Gion Matsuri in Kyoto, Chichibu Yomatsuri in Saitama — structures of extraordinary craftsmanship that can take a community a year to assemble and that are dismantled again after the three days of festival, existing in their full form only in that window between construction and dissolution.
-The weaver who made this Obi understood that tension.
-The float is permanent here, held in silk, while everything around it — the mountains, the peonies, the Kirameki light — remains in motion.

-In a contemporary European interior, the Matsuri-Yatai is the most atmospheric and spiritually resonant piece in the Woven Dynasty collection.
-The pale moonlit ground and soft pastel palette make it exceptionally versatile — it does not impose a colour field on the room but instead reflects the room's own light back at it, changing character from morning to evening, from grey overcast to strong afternoon sun.
-It belongs in a space of genuine quiet: a meditation room, a principal bedroom, a library, a carefully considered entrance hall where the first thing a visitor encounters is something that requires a second look and a third.
-It pairs with pale stone, aged plaster, warm ivory, soft gold, natural oak, and the particular quality of rooms that have been furnished over time rather than all at once.
+The Matsuri-Yatai is the most atmospheric piece in the collection.
+The pale moonlit ground and soft pastel palette make it exceptionally versatile — it does not impose a colour field on the room but reflects the room's own light back at it, changing character from morning to evening.
+It belongs in a space of genuine quiet: a meditation room, a principal bedroom, the library of a private residence, the spa entrance of a wellness hotel, a carefully considered entrance hall where the first thing a visitor encounters is something that requires a second look and a third.

 View full details